-By Rachel Lankester, Founder of the Magnificent Midlife Movement
+By Rachel Lankester, Founder of Magnificent Midlife

 I’m known for standing up for menopause!
 I often see menopause statistics or facts quoted on social media and I question their validity, whether they’ve been communicated with context, why they’ve been mentioned at all and whether they’re true.